 Getting Help to End Addiction

-Residential inpatient treatment is among the best options for addicts hoping to break free of using.
+Residential inpatient treatment is among the best options for users hoping to break free of using.
 In a facility, the addict can expect to have his or her health monitored, and may have the opportunity to seek cognitive behavioral therapy.
 It is also healthy for addicts to have others around who understand the struggles of detox and can lend a sympathetic ear.

 If you or a loved one are experiencing dope sickness and are ready to make a positive change in your life, an inpatient treatment facility can help you handle the stresses of withdrawal.
 Don’t delay.
-There are a wide range of treatment options available to help those who want to get clean, so seek one out and make a huge change in your life today.
+There is a wide range of treatment options available to help those who want to get clean, so seek one out and make a huge change in your life today.